Singh-Sandy/JavaHelloWorld/README.md

-Just a java program to print HelloWorld
+Just a java program to print HelloWorld.
+HelloWorld